Jone Rush MacCulloch

 • Create a postcard: you can buy a postcard and write a poem on the other side or you can create one postcard to send to everyone (I use Walgreens or Zazzle)

-• If you choose, you can work in the Chinese animal for 2023: The year of the Water Rabbitt.
+• If you choose, you can work in the Chinese animal for 2024: The year of the Wood Dragon.
 It is not required.
+(Fun Fact: I was born in the year of the Water Dragon, so I'm related to Nessie!)

 Picture